giorgia-nadizar/VSRCollectiveControlViaSNCA/index.md

 In addition, our findings show significant improvement with respect to the baseline in terms of adaptability to unforeseen environmental changes, which could be a determining factor for physical practicability of VSRs.

 # Videos
-The following gifs display optimized VSRs performing locomotion on a flat terrain for 30 simulated seconds.
+The following videos display optimized VSRs performing locomotion on a flat terrain for 30 simulated seconds.
-In each gif the first VSR is controlled with a UnD-SNCA, the second with a UD-NCA, and the third with a nUD-NCA.
+In each video the first VSR is controlled with a U \cancel{D} -SNCA, the second with a UD-NCA, and the third with a nUD-NCA.
 We show three morphologies: biped, comb, and worm, as considered in the paper.

 The biped exhibits interesting behaviors with all three types of controllers.